IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 You will need 10G RAM for ENCODE tests and in excess of 60G for running the IHEC test dataset.

+## QC reports

+The analysis will generate a `qc.json` file (as well as an html version) along with peak calls and aligned bam files.
+This file contains the needed qc metrics.

 ## Pulling Singularity image and generating wrapper scripts

 These scripts require `python 3.6.8` or higher.
 It's assmumed that the the underlying OS support `overlayfs` so paths that do not exist on the singularity can be mounted inside singularity.
 CentOS6 does not have `overlayfs` support.
 If you need support for OS without `overlayfs` please make an issue.